PetraVidnerova/rbf_keras/README.md

 ## How to cite:
 In case you use this RBF layer for any experiments that result in publication, please consider citing it.
 Thanks :heart:

 *Vidnerová, Petra.
-RBF-Keras: RBF-Keras: an RBF Layer for Keras Library.
+RBF-Keras: an RBF Layer for Keras Library.
 2019.
 Available at https://github.com/PetraVidnerova/rbf_keras*

 **Thanks** to the author of the very first citation:   Lukas Brausch, et al. Towards a wearable low-cost ultrasound device for classification of muscle activity and muscle fatigue.
 2019